ardatan/graphql-toolkit/README.md

 These utils are useful for scanning, loading and building a GraphQL schema from any input.

-You can either specify a GraphQL endpoint, local introspection JSON file, code file that `export`s a GraphQLSchema, AST string and `.graphql` files (with support for `glob` expression).
+You can specify a GraphQL endpoint, local introspection JSON file, code file that `export`s a GraphQLSchema, AST string and `.graphql` files (with support for `glob` expression).

-It also merges all found schema files into a complete schema, and has support for `#import` syntax (using [`graphql-import`](https://github.com/prisma/graphql-import)).
+All found schema files can be merged into a complete schema.
+There is support for `#import` syntax (using [`graphql-import`](https://github.com/prisma/graphql-import)).

-You can also extend the loads by implementing you own loader (implement the interface `SchemaLoader`).
+The user is given the option of implementing their own loader (implement the interface `SchemaLoader`).

 The schema loading util is using loaders, and implemented using [chain-of-responsibility pattern](https://en.wikipedia.org/wiki/Chain-of-responsibility_pattern).

-You don't have to specify which loader to use - just provide your input and this utils will detect it automatically.
+Specifiying the loader is not necessary.
+The user need only provide the inputs.
+The utils will detect it automatically.

 Usage: